-His hand moved to cradle the back of my head, pulling me closer with unconscious longing, then settling in my hair with gentle reverence when indulgence gave way to caution.
+His hand moved to cradle the back of my head, pulling me closer at first, then settling in my hair gently when indulgence gave way to caution.
 As usual, he had to break it off before I got too carried away.

 I sighed and let my head fall back against his chest.
 "Practice makes perfect, remember?"

-He just laughed, and despite the fact that it was at my expense, my stomach gave a little lurch at the sound.
-He looked the picture of ease settled there on my bed with his arms folded loosely across his chest.
+He laughed quietly, and despite the fact that it was at my expense, my stomach gave a little lurch at the sound.
+He looked the picture of ease there on my bed with his arms folded loosely across his chest.
 Not to mention much too perfect than should be legal this early in the morning.
 I don't think I'd ever be immune.

 He seemed to catch my momentary distraction, awarding me with a knowing smile that had my face flushing crimson.

 I grabbed a pillow and threw it at him, but his hand moved at lighting speed and caught it just before it hit him in the face.

 "Ugh, no fair!"

 He laughed again.
 "I'll let you get ready.
 Meet me out front when you're…"

 As he was talking, I was making a dash for the bathroom, but of course, I tripped over the shoes that I had left near the exit to my bedroom.
 Fortunately, before I could fall flat on my face, Edward was beside me, catching me in his arms. "…ready," he finished.
 Having a vampire for a boyfriend…no scratch that…fiancé (I was still getting use to that) definitely had its advantages.